harelsegev/prefetch-hash-cracker/README.md

 The bodyfile format is not very restrictive, so there are a lot of variations of it - some of which are not supported.
 Body files created with `fls` and `MFTECmd` should work fine.

 ### Mount point
-The mount point of the bodyfile, as marked below:
+The mount point of the bodyfile, as underlined below:

 <pre><code>0|<ins>C:</ins>/Users/Peter/Desktop ($FILE_NAME)|62694-48-2|d/d-wx-wx-wx|...</code></pre>